BenMakesGames/PlayPlayMini/BenMakesGames.PlayPlayMini/UPGRADE.md

 You can use still **MonoGame**'s `Mouse` class directly; the `MouseManager` provides some additional features, including a method for drawing a custom cursor, and disabling the mouse when there's keyboard activity.

 Whether or not you use this class really depends on the kind of game you're making, and whether or not you want to/need to write your own mouse controls.

+If you're using the `BenMakesGames.PlayPlayMini.UI` extension package, the `MouseManager` becomes a requirement.

 #### FrameCounter